 Contains the content of World Book Encyclopedia, as well as maps, multi-media content, primary sources, atlas, and links to websites and magazine articles.
 Included are timelines, a kid’s search, and a Spanish language encyclopedia.

-Parents looking for information regarding television shows, books, music or video games will find the following links helpful when evaluating media for the children.
+Parents looking for information regarding movies, TV shows, books, apps, music, or video games may find the following links helpful when evaluating media for their children.

-Focus on the Family’s Thriving Family website provides reviews of children’s fiction books to help parents determine the appropriateness of a book for their child.
-The following topics are addressed for each book: plot summary; Christian beliefs; authority roles; other belief systems; profanity/graphic violence; kissing/sex/homosexuality; awards; and discussion topics.
-Thriving Family also has a section of reviews for beginning reader through junior novels (ages 4-7) and a list of family-friendly picture books.
-A link to Focus on the Family's Plugged In provides access to reviews of movies, music, games and TV shows.
-Plugged In’s free mobile app is available from the App Store and from Google play.
+Focus on the Family’s Plugged In website provides reviews of books, as well as movies, TV shows, games, and music.
+The following topics are addressed for each book reviewed: plot summary; Christian beliefs; authority roles; other belief systems; profanity/graphic violence; kissing/sex/homosexuality; awards; and discussion topics.
+Plugged In’s free mobile app is available from the App Store and from Google play.”